Managing Holidays Stress

 It is helpful to have a mantra to return to when you need to realign your energy.
 I suggest writing the mantra down on the same paper as your values and goals.
 This way, you can always refer to your mantra whenever you start to feel stressed during the holidays.

-• I can let go of the need to be perfect.
+• Say this after me: ‘I can release the pressure to be flawless.
 I will do my best and enjoy the quirkiness of however that turns out.
-I am a work in progress, just like everyone else.
+I’m still learning and growing, just like everyone else.
 I can see that no one around me is perfect, and I love plenty of them just the same.
 They will love me even better when I can relax more.

 • I can let go of undue stress.
 I can move with grace and ease through each activity, knowing this is my life and every moment can create a memory to cherish.
 When I relax, I am more pleasant, creative, energized, and fun to be around (even for myself).

 • I can let go of guilt.
-Guilt merely reminds me that I may not be living up to my own standards.
+Guilt merely reminds me that I may not be living up to my standards.
 If so, I can make corrections immediately and let go of any guilt.
 I never have to feel guilty for not living up to someone else’s standards.
 That is their issue to deal with.
 If someone tries to make me feel guilty, I will simply smile and hug them because they must need it.

 • I can let go of pleasing everyone all the time.
-It is a thankless job that disavows who I really am and only fills me with resentment.
+It is a thankless job that disavows who I am and only fills me with resentment.
 I will be kind, considerate, and true to myself.

 • I can let go of changing others.
 I know how it feels when someone tries to convince me to change my habits, beliefs, or behaviors.
 I resist until I am ready, and so will they.
 I can serve as a role model only.
 When they see how happy, relaxed, self-confident, and successful I am, they will want to be more like me…in their own time.
 If I am not all those things, I will work on myself before I work on them.

 • I can let go of worries.
 Worrying is a negative imagination that robs me of my energy and creativity.
-I will give myself permission to write down my to-do list, move through it as best I can, and then give myself long periods of time to bask in my “worry-free” zone.
+I will give myself permission to write down my to-do list, move through it as best I can, and then give myself long periods to bask in my “worry-free” zone.
 I will smile, relax, and be in the moment, enjoying the true meaning of the holidays.

 I hope these mantras have given you the gift of the ability to smile, relax, and let go.